SPoVi/My_Python/HackerRank/README.md

     - __Enumerate__: Example of enumerate()

-    - __String validators__:You are given a string S.Your task is to find out if the string contains: alphanumeric characters, alphabetical characters, digits, lowercase and uppercase characters.
+    - __String validators__: METHODS.
+You are given a string S.Your task is to find out if the string contains: alphanumeric characters, alphabetical characters, digits, lowercase and uppercase characters.
 INTERESINTG SOLUTION USING LIST COMPREHENSION

 - __Tuples__: